 The auxiliary dictionary is merely a structure identical to that language dictionary, but containing different words; it needn't have the same number of indices, but uses that same character set.
 This greatly simplifies this second layer, by ensuring the overlying mechanism need merely check a single bit to decide which dictionary to use for the particular operation, then carried out normally.
 This maintains the important quality of word access being O(1), and so operations such as word count also having this complexity.
 My other approach of inlining words not in the dictionary was poor, as this disadvantages such words, makes the text more difficult to manipulate, and otherwise complicated it.

 At this level, the system can now express basic sentences with outside words; follows is an example:

-In typical character systems, this sentence consumes twenty-two octets; Ellision stores it as a mere four octets, with that character storage for pelisimilitu consuming twelve octets in the dictionary.
+In typical character systems, this sentence consumes twenty-two octets.
+Elision stores it as a mere four octets, with that character storage for pelisimilitu consuming twelve octets in the dictionary.

-It makes no difference to Ellision if the toki pona is to be shown as the sitelen pona graphic form.
+It makes no difference to Elision, if the toki pona is to be shown as the sitelen pona graphic form.

 That next system to layer over the prior two would be the sentence layer, but this isn't appropriate for toki pona, not strictly having any punctuation.
 In any case, that sentence layer stores indices into the stream of word codes, indicating their beginnings and ends, not unlike the character table.
 Importantly, the quality of separating layers so preserves O(1) access and so on for all underlying.

-I will elaborate on my Ellision system and its applications regarding toki pona specifically, later.
+I will elaborate on my Elision system, and its applications regarding toki pona specifically, later.